Calculators

 You can go further and make more adjustments: Perhaps you’re an extreme endomorph and do better with fewer carbs.
 Or perhaps you have one kidney and need to eat less protein.

 You can fine-tune your results with a bit of math.
-See how to change your macros here.
+See how to adjust your macros.

 What is a good protein ratio?